For a long time, the real shopping in Sevier County was done in Pigeon Forge and Gatlinburg.

 The Emporium is the mecca for Dollywood shopping, but there are a lot of places along Craftsman’s Valley to find authentic Smoky Mountain presents.

 Or you could take the easy way.
-Buy tickets or passes for your loved ones and spend the rest of the day enjoying the wonder of Dollywood during the holidays.
+Buy tickets or passes for your loved ones and spend the rest of the day enjoying the wonder of Dollywood.

-Read Also: The Arts and Crafts Community in Gatlinburg: Map, shows and stores
+Read Also: Arts and Crafts Community in Gatlinburg: Map, Shows and Stores

 The Incredible Christmas Place is without a doubt one of the best places to find anything Christmas-related when you visit the Great Smoky Mountains.